How to Clean your Acrylic Paint Brushes

 While cleaning paint brushes isn’t the most enjoyable part of creating a masterpiece, in order to look after your brushes and get longevity from them, it’s a must.

 The good news is that acrylic paint is easily washable when the brush is wet.
 Let it dry and acrylic paint can be very difficult to remove, leading to ruined or compromised paintbrushes.
+Let us show you how to clean acrylic paint brushes with ease, and don't be shy to view our range of cleaning products too!

 Keeping your brushes clean